api3dao/vitepress-docs/docs/reference/airnode/latest/developers/index.md

 > 3.  <p>Airnode gathers response data from the API specified in the request.</p>
 > 4.  <p>Airnode performs a callback to a named function <code>myFulfill()</code> in myContract.sol via the AirnodeRrpV0.sol function <code>fulfill()</code> with the requested data and the <code>requestId</code>.</p>

+See the guide [ Making an RRP Request](/guides/airnode/rrp-request.html) and learn how to make a RRP request of an Airnode.

 ## A deeper dive

 This section, through its detailed illustration, builds on the previous section